 The Commission's view is the requirement to provide financial services "efficiently, honestly and fairly" means the enterprise must do more than not break the law; it must also seek to do "the right thing".
-Here, partner Brit Ibanez explains how this standard means more than mere compliance with the law.
+Here, partner Selina Nutley explains how this standard means more than mere compliance with the law.

 The Letters Patent establishing the Commission state: